Bachelor of Arts in Human Services

 collaboration program (3:2).
 This is a joint program where the

-student completes 3 years at MSMC and 2 years at Fordham
+student completes three years at the Mount and two years at Fordham

 University.
 Upon completion the student will hold a bachelor's